DAOmasons/RuleBook/how-to-play/as-a-dao-mem.md

 ### Delegated Arbitrum Voters:

-- Vote to elect Grant Ships in the setup phase
+- Vote to elect Grant Ships in the setup phase (Ships are selected by game administrators for the beta round)
-- Vote in Grant Ship allocation rounds to determine the efficacy of each ship
+- Vote in Grant Ship allocation rounds
-- Vote to revoke roles from teams that are not acting in the best interest of the DAO.
+- Vote to revoke roles (hats protocol) from teams that are not acting in the best interest of the DAO.
 For example, if Game Facilitators are abusing power or not acting by their mandate, the DAO can revoke their role and elect new Game Facilitators.

 ### How it works